Electrical safety in rented homes

 you should have been given a copy of the report

-Write to your landlord and ask for the most recent report if you've not received it.
+Write to your landlord and ask for the most recent report if you did not get it.
 They must give you a copy within 4 weeks.

-If the property has been built or rewired in the last 5 years, your landlord can give you an electrical installation certificate (EIC) instead and will not have to arrange a safety check.
+If the property was built or rewired in the last 5 years, your landlord can give you an electrical installation certificate (EIC) instead.
+They do not have to arrange a safety check.

-Resident landlords with lodgers do not need to carry out electrical safety checks but can choose to if they want to make sure the home is safe.
+If you are a lodger, your landlord does not have to carry out electrical safety checks but they can if they want to make sure the home is safe.

-The electrician will test and inspect the fixed electrical installations in the property.
-For example: wiring, plug sockets, light fittings, fuse boxes, electric showers and extractor fans.
+The electrician tests and looks at the fixed electrical installations in the property.

-They can make any immediate hazards safe before they leave your home.
+They can make any serious hazards safe before they leave your home.

-They will not check the safety of items that can be moved around, such as TVs, white goods, kettles or toasters, unless your landlord has also asked them to do a portable appliance (PAT) test.
+They do not check the safety of items that can be moved around unless your landlord asks them to do a portable appliance (PAT) test.
+Items that can be moved around are things like TVs, fridges, washing machines, kettles or toasters,

-PAT testing is not a legal requirement for landlords but it's a recommended way for them to keep your home safe.
+PAT testing is not a legal requirement but your landlord can ask for it to be done to keep your home safe.

 The electrical safety report (EICR)

-The electrician will provide the landlord with an electrical installation condition report (EICR).
+The electrician gives your landlord an electrical installation condition report (EICR).

-Your landlord must give you a copy within 4 weeks of the inspection.
+Your landlord must give you a copy within 4 weeks of the check.

-It will also say when the next electrical safety check should be done.
+The report also says when the next electrical safety check should be done.

-Check the EICR to see if the electrician has written a code next to any of the installations.
+Check the EICR to see if the electrician has written a code next to any of the things checked like plugs or light sockets.

 Code | What it means |